Horizon Air Pilot Development Program

 Airline Pathway: Upon program completion and meeting Horizon's hiring criteria (e.g., 1,500 total hours), receive a conditional job offer at Horizon Air, operating their fleet of 44 Embraer E-175 jets from seven crew bases across the Pacific Northwest (Anchorage, AK; Boise, ID; Everett/Seattle/Spokane, WA; Portland/Medford, OR).

-Pilot Mentorship & Networking: One-on-one guidance from Horizon Air captains, Hawaiian Airlines pilots like Co-Founder Bobby Nikkhoo, and industry leaders.
+Pilot Mentorship & Networking: One-on-one guidance from Horizon Air captains, Alaska and Hawaiian Airlines pilots like Co-Founder Bobby Nikkhoo, and industry leaders.
 Attend exclusive events, job fairs, and simulator sessions.
+This mentorship is designed to make your transition to the airlines as smooth as possible and set you up for a successful career.

 How the Program Works